Knights of Madness: Plot

 At the town meeting, the council are trying to organise the events that will take place in order to celebrate Saint George's Day.
 After a vote, it is decided that the Home Guard and the ARP will share the grand finale.
 Both Mainwaring and Hodges are reluctant to reveal what they each will be doing for the event.

 Later that day, Mainwaring is in his office with Wilson and Pike.
 Mainwaring tells them of his plan to celebrate St. George's Day by staging a fight between St. George and a dragon, representing Britain's fight against Hitler.
 Mainwaring reveals that he will be playing St. George.

 Later at the church hall, Mainwaring insists on wearing a real knight's metal helmet, despite Wilson's objections.
 After some trouble with getting the helmet's visor open, Mainwaring is ready.
 Jones and the rest of the men enter in their huge dragon costume.
 Mainwaring says he will start the fight by shouting "Cry God for Harry, England and St. George!", but the men have trouble getting the dragon's smoke machine to work, and they all soon emerge, coughing, from inside the costume.
-Meanwhile, Pike is told to dress up as a Squander Bug using a costume his mother made him, but finally gets out of this and becomes a herald instead.
+Meanwhile, an embarrassed Pike is told to dress up as a Squander Bug using a costume his mother made him, but later manages to get out of this and becomes a herald instead.

 During the rehearsal of the fight outside, Mainwaring is finding it quite difficult to manoeuver in a real suit of armour, and the men have to hoist him up onto the horse.
-He is still persistent, stating that "if our ancestors could wear it, so can I".
+He is still persistent, stating that "if our forebears could wear it, so can I".
 After falling off his horse a number of times, he eventually gives up and agrees to let Godfrey's sister knit him a suit of armour.

 As the platoon are about to get their staged fight underway, the ARP interrupt them, as they too are staging the fight between St. George and the dragon, with Hodges as St. George.
 As things take a turn for the worse, Hodges challenges Mainwaring to a duel, which he accepts.
 The two dragons also face off, with Jones at the head of one and the Vicar at the head of the other.
 Wilson tells Pike that they "ought to do something" and with that, Pike shoots Hodges' horse in the backside using his herald's trumpet as a peashooter, causing it to rear up and throw Hodges off.
 The Home Guard dragon eventually defeats the ARP dragon, and Mainwaring salutes the cheering crowd from his horse.